risoftinc/xarch/README.md

-# XArch - Go Microservice Architecture
+# XArch - Go Project Base Code

-A modern, scalable Go microservice application built with clean architecture principles, supporting both HTTP REST API and gRPC protocols.
+A ready-to-use Go project template built with clean architecture principles, supporting both HTTP REST API and gRPC protocols.
+Perfect as a starting point for any Go project - from simple web applications to complex microservices.

 ## 🚀 Features

+- **Ready-to-Use**: Complete project structure with all essential components
-- **Dual Protocol Support**: HTTP REST API and gRPC services
+- **Dual Protocol Support**: HTTP REST API and gRPC services (use what you need)
 - **Clean Architecture**: Domain-driven design with clear separation of concerns
 - **Multi-Database Support**: PostgreSQL, MySQL, and SQLite
 - **Additional Storage**: MongoDB and Redis support